Quantifying conjugacy separability in wreath products of groups: pro- topologies on groups

-If the class $\mathcal{C}$ satisfies (c1) and (c2), or equivalently, (c0) and (c1), then one can easily see that equipping a group $G$ with its pro-$\mathcal{C}$ topology is a faithful functor from the category of groups to the category of topological groups. \begin{lemma} Let $\C$ be a class of groups satisfying (c1) and (c2).
+If the class $\mathcal{C}$ satisfies (c1) and (c2), or equivalently, (c0) and (c1), then one can easily see that equipping a group $G$ with its pro-$\mathcal{C}$ topology is a faithful functor from the category of groups to the category of topological groups, as witnessed by the following lemma. \begin{lemma} Let $\C$ be a class of groups satisfying (c1) and (c2).
 Given groups $G$ and $H$, every morphism $\varphi\colon G\to H$ is a continuous map with respect to the corresponding pro-$\mathcal{C}$ topologies.
 Furthermore, if $\varphi$ is an isomorphism, then it is a homeomorphism. \end{lemma}